Why Do We Hurt the Ones We Love Most?

-The psychology behind hurting people that you love is quite complicated.
+The psychology behind hurting people you love is quite complicated.
 You may do it intentionally or unintentionally.
-Everyone expects to be treated well by their loved ones, but this is not always the reality.

 1. You cannot walk in someone else’s shoes

-Empathy is a learned skill, and it is shaped by our own environment and life experiences.
-So if your partner is willing to change how they relate with others, this problem can be resolved with proper communication.
+Empathy is a learned skill shaped by our environment and life experiences.
+If your partner is willing to change how they relate to others, this problem can be resolved with proper communication.

 2. You try to gain control as protection